wesen/go-go-labs/cmd/apps/agent-task-sqlite/README.md

 - Tasks with incomplete dependencies cannot be assigned
 - Assignment automatically updates task status to in_progress
 - Use `--force` flag to reassign tasks with proper cleanup

+Tasks can be completed when work is finished:
+- Only tasks in 'in_progress' status can be completed
+- Completion automatically updates task status to 'completed'
+- Agent assignment is automatically cleared upon completion
+- Optional completion notes can be added to record results

 ### Project-Agent Binding